D-branes and the planar limit of Chern-Simons theory I: Link invariants: Introduction

 The simplest observables in Chern-Simons theory are Wilson loop operators $W_{\ell,R}$, labeled by a closed framed path $\ell$ and an $SU(N)$ representation.\footnote{The height and width of the Young Tableau labeling $R$ are bounded respectively by $N$ and $\kappa$, the latter due to quantum effects.} Their correlation functions are of great mathematical interest as a source of knot and link invariants. ``Compact'' $SU(N)_\kappa$ Wilson loops supported within a 3-ball, for example, give rise to the colored HOMFLY polynomials.
 Correlation functions of Wilson loops along non-trivial loops in $M_3$, possibly enriched by gauge-invariant three-way junctions, can be organized into the ``Skein module'' $\mathrm{Sk}_{M_3}[SU(N)_\kappa]$ of $M_3$ \cite{przytycki2006skeinmodules,przytycki2006skeinmodules3manifolds}.

 The role of Wilson loops in the 't Hooft expansion depends sensitively on the choice of representation.
 Schematically, specific tensor products of fundamental and/or anti-fundamental representations are associated to closed strings, while representations with order $N$ indices are associated to D-branes.
 Representations with order $N^2$ indices could potentially modify the asymptotic shape of the holographic dual geometry.

-In this paper we will focus on Wilson loops dual to strings and D-branes.
+In this paper we will focus on Wilson loops dual to strings and D-branes: our objective is to give a one-to-one map between the large $N$ saddles of certain Wilson loop correlation functions and an appropriate collection of A-model D-branes.